 Many experienced S&C coaches suggest putting sprinters through heavy strength training programs later in their careers.
 The theory - once a certain level of speed is achieved through velocity-specific training, further increases in sprint times can occur through the activation of high-threshold motor units; and this can only happen through heavy strength training.

 What do strength coaches aim to do with most athletes?

 The goal of most training programs is twofold (Figure 4):

 - Increase the amount of force an athlete can produce at any given velocity.
 This will effectively shift the athlete’s F-V curve upwards.

 - Increase speed of a movement using the same load.
 This will shift the athlete’s F-V curve to the right.

 Applying the 5 segments of the F-V curve into a practical setting

-Incorporating all five segments of the F-V curve is an absolute necessity.
+Incorporating all five segments of the Force-Velocity curve is an absolute necessity.
 This type of system is called the ‘conjugate method’; supported by Louie Simmons, Mel Siff and other pioneers of the S&C World.
 There are a number of ways to utilize the conjugate method into the organization of an athlete’s training program.
 Here’s a look at a few of them: